lowercasename/homepage/src/blog/2022-05-04-undocumented-bin-collection-api.md

 Looking in the 'Response' tab for that request, I could see that it had all the data I needed: an array of collection times, and some other information.
-I now knew the URL I needed to use to get this data, and very luckily for me, it didn't require any kind of authentication, like a cookie - just a location ID.
+I now knew the URL I needed to use to get this data, and very luckily for me, it didn't require any kind of authentication, like a cookie.
+All it needed was a location ID.

 ![A screenshot of Firefox developer tools showing the JSON response for a GET request](/assets/binboop-2.png)